-Course Number Course Title Credit Hours Prerequisites

-Core Courses - A grade of C or better is required for grad luation.

-ECE 108 Literature/Social Studies for

-Children 3

-ECE 117 Child Growth and Development 3

-EDU 115 Creative Activities 3

-FSN 124 Nutrition for the Young Child 3

-HCC 100 Infant and Toddler Care 3

-HCC 101 Nanny I 2

-HCC 102 Nanny II 2 HCC 101

-HCC 103 Health and Safety for Young

-Children 3

-HCC 104 Family Membership and Structure

-or PSY 140 Introduction to Behavior Modification PSY 100

-or ECE 114 Effective Parenthood 2-3

-HCC 105 Music and Art Appreciation

-or ECE 112 Music/Art for Children 2-3

-HCC 199 Co-op Work in HCC 1

-HCC 199 Co-op Related Class in HCC 1
+Course Number Course Title Credit Hours Prerequisites REA Reading requirement (A minimur grade in each of the vocabular sections as measured by college a ful completion of REA 112 or higl REA 112 level or higher will enh ment in all required courses. y and c issessm her.)
+Pro comprehensior ent or success- oficiency at the Core Course s - A grade of C or better is required for grad duation.
+ECE 108 ECE 117 Literature/Social Studies for Children Child Growth and Development 3 EDU 115 FSN 124 HCC 100 Creative Activities Nutrition for the Young Child Infant and Toddler Care 3 3 3 2 2 HCC 101 HCC 102 HCC 103 Nanny I Nanny II Health and Safety for Young - HCC 101 HCC 104 Children Family Membership and Structure 3 or PSY 14 or ECE 11 Modification 2-3 PSY 100 HCC 105 or ECE 11 HCC 199 HCC 199 Music and Art Appreciation 2 Music/Art for Children Co-op Work in HCC Co-op Related Class in HCC 2-3 1 1 General Edu ATOM OUR WEATERNEEDS CONSIGNOR PERMIT МТН Determined by assessment test at the 100 level or above 3 - WRT 100 or 101 Writing Fundamentals Writing I 3 WRT 070 WRT 100 Suggested C See a progra ourse Sequence m advisor.